kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 !["Scraping of data"](./images/img08.PNG)
 *Scraping of data using functions from BeautifulSoup*

-- Each nested list is then converted to a regular list for simplicity of usage.
+- Each nested list is converted to a regular list for simplicity of usage.

 !["Consolidation of data"](./images/img09.PNG)
 *Consolidation of data into regular lists*

-- It can be observed that some entries contain extra unnecessary information that do not contribute to the required objective, but contain the same tags as the house rental rates.
+- It can be observed that some entries contain unnecessary information that do not contribute to the required objective, but contain the same tags as the house rental rates.
 These data end up extracted and have to be removed.

 !["Extra data"](./images/img13.png)
 *The extra unnecessary data*